LEEYURI21700550/OSS_project/README.md

 	4. quit the program by pressing 9 or Ctrl+C.

 # When to use
+	This program is for people who are looking for the job.
 	As it becomes easier to find information, the importance of classifying it is growing.

 	Finding job is  hard and to sorting those information is hard too.
 	The program can help users who have trouble choosing their own jobs.